21 inch Smallmouth

 Many guests have asked me about what to use for lures in our waters.
 As a general rule in the Spring, in-line spinners, crank baits and spinner baits are a pretty good bet.
 As summer warms our waters, fishing speeds need to slow down and plastics become a good choice.
 Grub tails, jigs, worms, top water baits are all really good.
 As fall approaches it is a mixed bag.
 As I tell everyone there is no lure that is best and above all to be flexible depending upon the conditions!
 There is nothing worse than getting into a rut and using only one type of lure.
 There is a lot of stuff on the market and each lure has its place in our tackle box!

-All fish pictured were caught during the 2015 season
+All fish pictured were caught and released during the 2020 season

 The average smallie is about 2 pounds but you will find the 3 to 4 pounder not that unusual.
 Of course, we have our big fish stories with some over 6 pounds.